HFrajacomo/Draconic-Revolution/README.md

 These Bard characters would have their own selection of songs and styles, sometimes even forming groups.
 The styles are not limited to medieval music.
 We plan on exploring classical, rock and even the electronic music world (since we also have a *Technology* skill for that).
 Most bardic music will have a medieval version either way.

-These Bard characters/groups will travel around the world and play in designated locations like: town squares, music halls, taverns, below big trees near cities, etc.
+These Bard characters/groups will travel around the world and play in designated locations like: town squares, music halls, taverns, under big trees near cities, etc.

 ## Identity and Collaborations